 It was 2010.
 I was sitting in a quiet coffee shop in the main square in Gdańsk.
-The main purpose of the visit was to attend a workshop about how to be an effective leader in local communities.
+The main purpose of the visit was to attend a workshop about how to be a good leader in local communities.
 I was sipping coffee and reviewing my notes.
-At the time, almost everything was a revelation to me, especially the part on being heroic leader:
+At the time, almost everything was a revelation to me, especially the part on implementing heroic leadership to be a good leader:

 - be a protagonist – a person who creates reality

 - it is so easy to be an antagonist

 - a person who is in the best scenario – a passive observer of life,

 - in the worst-case scenario – actively disturbing actions of the protagonist

 - be a leader – everyone can be a leader – even on a very small area of influence

 - do not wait for golden opportunity that are given you on a silver plate – make sure you extract the gold from casual situations

 - read more on “Heroic Leadership” by Chris Lowney.

 I was just holding the recommended book and reading the first chapter.
 The book that changed my approach to many things.
 It also shaped my choices in my life, in both: professional and private domains.